yjg30737/pyqt-font-dialog/README.md

 ## Class/Method Overview
 * `FontDialog(font: QFont = QFont('Arial', 10), title='Font')` - font is font, title is title of the dialog.
 * `FontWidget(font: QFont = QFont('Arial', 10))`
-    * `fontChanged` - When current font item is changed, this is emitted.
+    * `fontChanged` - When current font item is changed, this will be emitted.

 ## Usage
 ### 1. As a dialog